The Frankel property for self-shrinkers from the viewpoint of elliptic PDE's

 \subsection{The Frankel property}

 In many instances, properly immersed self-shrinkers behave like compact minimal hypersurfaces of the standard sphere.
 In this latter setting, it is well known that any two closed minimal immersed hypersurfaces must intersect.
 Actually, the ambient space can be generalized to a compact Riemannian manifold with strictly positive Ricci curvature.
 This is called the {\it Frankel property} after the celebrated paper by T. Frankel, \cite{Fr}.
-Several proofs of the Frankel theorem are now available, each arguing by contradiction and, thus, assuming that the hypersurfaces are a positive distance apart.
-The original proof uses the second variation of length along minimal geodesic realizing the (positive) distance.
-New arguments based on the maximum principles for the hypersurface-distance function are supplied by P. Petersen and F. Wilhelm, \cite{PeWi}.
-The validity of the Frankel property has been subsequently extended to other geometric contexts.
-Most notably, and relevantly for the development of the present paper, A. Fraser and M. M.-C. Li, \cite{FL}, proved that the Frankel property holds for compact embedded free boundary minimal surfaces in a manifold with nonnegative Ricci curvature.
+The original proof gives an estimate of the (positive) distance between non-intersecting compact hypersurfaces in terms of their mean curvatures and it is based on the second variation of length along a geodesic realizing the distance.
+New arguments and further extensions of the Frankel property to other geometric contexts are now available.
+Most notably, and relevantly for the development of the present paper, we mention \cite{PeWi} by P. Petersen and F. Wilhelm, where the maximum principle for the hypersurface-distance function is used, and \cite{FL} by A. Fraser and M. M.-C. Li, where the Frankel property is investigated in the setting of compact embedded free boundary minimal surfaces in a manifold with nonnegative Ricci curvature.
+We shall comment on these works later on, in Section \ref{section-controlled}.
 It is natural to ask: \begin{problem*} Let $x_{j}:\GS^{m}_{j}\to \rr^{m+1}_{f}$, $j=1,2$, be complete, properly immersed self-shrinkers.
 To what extent is it true that $x_{1}(\GS^{m}_{1}) \cap x_{2}(\GS^{m}_{2}) \not=\emptyset$? \end{problem*} Starting from the work by G. Wei and W. Wylie, \cite{WeWy}, where the case of compact hypersurfaces is considered (actually what is really needed is that the positive distance between the hypersurfaces is realized at finite points), few partial positive answers to this question appeared in the literature.
 They are mostly related to (generalized) half-space properties of the shrinkers; see Section \ref{section-halfspace}.

-During the summer school ``Geometric Analysis on Riemannian and Singular Metric Measure Spaces'', held in Como in July 2016, \url{http://arms.lakecomoschool.org}, Prof. Tom Ilmanen stated (and kindly outlined the main steps of the parabolic proof) that the Frankel property can be proved in the general framework of the motion by level-sets in Euclidean space.
+During the summer school ``Geometric Analysis on Riemannian and Singular Metric Measure Spaces'', held in Como in July 2016, \url{http://arms.lakecomoschool.org}, Prof. Tom Ilmanen suggested (and kindly outlined the main steps of the parabolic proof) that the Frankel property can be proved in the general framework of the motion by level-sets in Euclidean space.